David Ogilvie (cricketer): West Indian tour

 Ogilvie continued to score well in the Sheffield Shield and ultimately ended up making 1215 runs at an average of 50.62 for the season.
 However, he was not originally chosen for the tour of the West Indies, causing protest from Queensland cricketing circles.
-He was eventually picked as a backup player when Kim Hughes fell ill and Peter Toohey was injured.
+This was seconded by Ian Chappell who said Ogilvie "was generally regarded as the best player of quick bowling" among the non-WSC players and felt during the Indian series he had "shown a willingness to hang around and try to graft a score, something I can't say for most of the other players.
+Some of whom are continualy rated highly promising."
+(Chappell gave the example of Kim Hughes.)
+Ogilvie was eventually picked as a backup player when Kim Hughes fell ill and Peter Toohey was injured.

 He scored 47 against Guyana and played in the third test, where he failed twice, and was not picked for the fourth test.
 However, a half century as opener in a tour game against Jamaica saw him back in the team for the last test, where he almost repeated a familiar pattern – low score in the first innings, 40-odd in the second innings helping set up a victory – but the game was called off early because of a crowd riot.

 End of career

 Ogilvie's form fell away during the 1978–79 season and he was not picked for Australia again that summer.
 He played his last first class game in 1979 and then retired from the game.

-He is currently a teacher and counsellor at Brisbane Boys' College.
+He retired from being a teacher and counselor at Brisbane Boys College in 2024.